jtherrmann/lisp-in-c/README.md

     > (cond ((null?
 1) 0) ((null?
 2) 1) (#t 2))
     2

-TODO: change def to define in code
 #### define

 special form: **define** *name* *definition*

 Binds the symbol *name* to the result of evaluating *definition*.

-Evaluates to the evaluated definition.

     > (define x 1)
-    1
     > (define y 2)
-    2
     > (cons x y)
     (1 .
 2)